JohnMahglass/Mindustry-Archipelago-Randomizer/README.md

 - A "Victory" node has been added, researching this node will inform Archipelago that the player has finished their World.
 (A placeholder is being used as requirement to unlock this node at the moment)
 - A new menu has been added in Settings to configure Archipelago's settings.
 - You can use the chat to send messages to other client (If they support it).
-- Client and Archipelago commands have not yet been added but are coming soon.
-In the meantime, please use the text client to use commands.
+- Use '/help' in the client to list all client commands.

 ## How to build and play the game.